mikebway/hugo-site/content/post/color-returning.md

 >
 > ~ Georgia O’Keeffe

-For some four years or so, I made no color images.
-Then, one day, I found color once more.
+For four years or so, I made no color images.
+Then, one day, color found me once more.